nilnida/DSA210-Term-Project/README.md

 ### 3) Hypothesis Testing

 This stage involves statistically testing the relationships between temperature and key performance indicators of the battery.
 This begins with performing correlation tests, two-tailed and one-tailed t-tests, and one-way ANOVA on discharging time over temperature bins.
 These techniques are used for both battery capacity and remaining useful life as well, in order.
-Several hypotesis tests are done on each variable to determine teh significancy of the observed effects.
+Several hypotesis tests are done on each variable to determine the significancy of the observed effects.

 ---